 Learning Disabilities/ADHD Documentation Requirements

 Clinical documentation that is complete and timely provides the basis for decisions on appropriate accommodations for eligible students.
-Students requesting academic accommodations need to register with ODS and submit documentation prepared by a qualified evaluator that substantiates and identifies the disability, states the functional limitations that are a result of the disability and demonstrates the need for accommodations.
+Students requesting academic accommodations must register with ODS and submit documentation prepared by a qualified evaluator that substantiates and identifies the disability, states the functional limitations that are a result of the disability and demonstrates the need for accommodations.

 The documentation requirements are as follows: